 4. If errors continue to occur: sometimes it is important that a username:s:YOUR_USERNAME_HERE line does NOT exist.
 If it does exist, try removing it!
 This way, when you connect to the laptop you will get a windows login screen and the username will already be filled in.
 Then, fill in the password of your work account.

-Firewall & Anti virus software
+Firewall & Anti virus software Link to heading

 If this post doesn’t help you out, check if your firewall or anti virus software blocks incoming connections.
 You can find lots of forum posts and blog posts about this on your favorite search engine; there is no point in me randomly linking some.
 Good luck!

-Microsoft account login issues
+Microsoft account login issues Link to heading

 When I was working on this blog post, I had some difficulty logging into my work laptop with a Microsoft account.
 I found a forum post about this that ended up helping me.